-100% of pupils passed their phonic screening in 2024 (100% - 3/3 PP pupils passed).
+97% of pupils passed their phonic screening in 2023 (80% - 4/5 PP pupils passed).
 RWI external consultant and Ofsted verified that we were showing fidelity to the model and therefore the teaching of early reading is effective.
 'Reading is leaders' top priority and is a strength of the school' (Ofsted, June 2023).
-IDSR shows that we are top 1% of schools in England for teaching reading.
-2/3 Year 2 passed the recheck in 2024.

-80% of pupils met their EYFS GLD (75% 3/4 pupils with PP achieved GLD - 100% of PP pupils me their ELG in maths) in 2024.
+80% of pupils met their EYFS GLD (100% of PP pupils me their ELG in communication and language and maths) in 2023.